marinct/ng-lightning/.github/ISSUE_TEMPLATE.md

 <!--
 Thanks for raising an issue!
-(For *questions*, we recommend instead using https://stackoverflow.com and adding the 'ng-lightning' tag or ask in https://gitter.im/ng-lightning/ng-lightning)
+(For *questions*, we recommend instead using https://stackoverflow.com and adding the 'ng-lightning' tag)

 To help us help you, if you've found a bug please consider the following: